Just Lose Weight MD

 • Reducing insulin resistance

-• Lowering A1C levels
+• Lowering A1C over time

-• Supporting healthy, sustainable weight loss
+• Supporting weight loss you can actually maintain

 • Non-starchy vegetables (broccoli, spinach, cauliflower, peppers)